-How Many Products it is Possible to Import to Magento 2 (Magento Open Source 2, Adobe Commerce)?
-Will it Work for a Million of Products?
+How many products it is possible to import to Magento 2 (Magento Open Source 2, Adobe Commerce)?
+Will it work for a million of items?

 Magento 2 (Magento Open Source 2, Adobe Commerce) is one of the most popular and asked-for e-commerce solutions.
 It provides multiple features useful for owners or developers.
 The platform is designed specially for online merchants who are planning to constantly develop their stores enriching them all the time adding more and more products.
 Naturally, there arise the questions: Is there any limit on items to be loaded to your platform?
 How many products can your shop handle?
 Is it possible to perform upload of a million or so products?

-To provide some clarity to the situation, Magento 2 (Magento Open Source 2, Adobe Commerce) can handle millions of items, however there are some points need to be paid attention to.
+To provide some clarity to the situation, Magento 2 (Magento Open Source 2, Adobe Commerce) can handle millions of items.
+What is more Magento database structure is perfect both for large stores (1 000 000 +) and quick project scaling, giving you the flexibility you need.
+However there are some points need to be paid attention to.
 The problem comes down to server performance and how to manage that many products in a catalog from a business perspective.

 First of all, it is a matter of memory.
 Import process loads a large amount of data, thus the more stores and products you have the slower is the performance.
 As soon as you start adding large amounts of product data via Magento 2 (Magento Open Source 2, Adobe Commerce) product import you will hit limits very quickly.
 Thus, considering place with huge product sets, make sure that your server memory limit is as big as it can possibly be.

 Magento 2 (Magento Open Source 2, Adobe Commerce) is unquestioningly a fully-featured platform, but it is either heavy-load one.
-It is happening because particularly during each change, the request to the server is made.
 In order to avoid server overload you should consider server with high performance.
 The main principle to obtain fast page loads is: the more products have been added to your multiple stores by means of Magento 2 (Magento Open Source 2, Adobe Commerce) import, the larger the server resources should be.

 Finally, cached content helps to reduce the number of server requests, but it is obviously pain for owners who make changes and need them to be reflected at the front-end.
 The processes of flushing cache and re-indexing are required after each bulk procedure, such as inventory upload or update.
 However, the problem with clear cache and re-index occurs after the products are imported.
 To tell the truth, getting back to the initial question, very often the issues emerge directly in the process of product upload import itself in case you upload huge amounts of products.